Hurupay/hurupay-api-docs/docs/source/collection.rst

          "ResponseDescription": "Collection request accepted for processing"
       }

 Later after successful execution, your webhook url will be called and you'll get full overview of the collection request initiated.
-Check :doc:`webhooks` for more information
+Check :doc:`webhook` for more information

 2. GET /collections/query_transaction/{collectionRequestId}
 ~~~~~~~~~